 Many health care providers can offer interest-free payment plans, financial aid, or might be willing to lower the total cost if you pay the bill in a lump sum.
 Start by seeking a 50 percent discount by asking something like, “If I pay this bill now, can you drop the cost to … ?”

 You’re not alone

-One of the unfortunate realities of the U.S. medical system is that, even if you have health insurance, a simple trip to the doctor can still cost hundreds or thousands of dollars in out-of-pocket expense.
+One of the unfortunate realities of the U.S. medical system is that even if you have health insurance, a simple trip to the doctor can still cost hundreds or thousands of dollars in out-of-pocket expenses.
 And those steep medical charges can be absolutely devastating for low-income people — especially if they’re one of the 33.2 million uninsured people in the U.S.

 In the last 10 years, the use of high-deductible health plans (HDHP) has skyrocketed from 25.5 percent of enrolled adults in 2011 to 43.2 percent in 2017, according to the National Center for Health Statistics.

 With a high-deductible plan, a customer pays lower monthly premiums but must hit a threshold of out-of-pocket expenses before an insurance company begins covering costs.
 In 2020 the average annual deductible for single, individual coverage is $4,364 and $8,439 for family coverage, according to a study conducted by eHealth Insurance.